chetanhire66/Smart-parking-SIH/README.md

+## 🤝 Project Attribution

+This project was developed as a collaborative hackathon submission.

+The product idea, software engineering, AI development, backend implementation, frontend development, deployment, documentation, and presentation were completed collectively by the team, with individual responsibilities outlined in the **Team Contributions** section below.

 # 🚗 Smart Parking Management System (Flask Web App)

 Smart Parking is a **Flask-based web application** designed to simplify parking management for cities and institutions.